Louis B. Kimmelman

 Benno is an adjunct professor of law at Brooklyn Law School, where he teaches International Commercial Arbitration and International Litigation, as well as an Adviser to the American Law Institute project on the Restatement of the U.S. Law of International Commercial Arbitration.
 He served as chair of the International Commercial Disputes Committee of the Association of the Bar of the City of New York.

-Benno is listed as a leading practitioner of international arbitration in Legal 500 United States, Legal 500 Latin America and in Chambers USA 2013: America's Leading Lawyers for Business, where he is described as "an outstanding advocate."
+Benno is listed as a leading practitioner of international arbitration in The Legal 500 United States, The Legal 500 Latin America and in Chambers USA, where clients and peers “speak at length of his qualities as an arbitration specialist, describing him as a ‘first rate’ practitioner who is an ‘excellent orator.’”
 Additionally, Benno is recognized as a Litigation Star in the United States in the 2014 edition of Benchmark Litigation.

 - Lead counsel for a national oil company in two arbitrations (ICC and LCIA) relating to a failed joint venture to construct and operate a gas-to-liquids project in the Caribbean.
 Both arbitrations resulted in unanimous awards in favor of our client.